-On this dashboard, people can monitor the evolution of the number of incidents reported through Kufatilia as well as different indicators such as their status (under monitoring, resolves, unresolved or persistent), their localisation, and their category.
+On this dashboard, people can monitor the evolution of the number of incidents reported through Kufatilia as well as different indicators such as their status (under monitoring, resolved/closed, unresolved or persistent), their location, and their category.

 This dashboard provides a detailed analysis of incidents reported through Kufatilia and was developed with the support of the European Union.